By Dan Kilbridge | | 9 mins

 The Pac-12 has fallen on some hard times over the last few years.
 Its teams have not fared well on a national level and tend to get worked in non-conference play against stronger conferences.

 Of the five power conferences, the Pac-12 has had the fewest appearances at the College Football Playoff.
 In non-conference play against similarly-sized programs in the SEC, Big Ten or Big 12, the Pac-12 tends to struggle.

-For example, Washington lost to Auburn in Week 1 in the 2018 season at a neutral site, USC lost to Texas and Notre Dame and UCLA lost to Oklahoma.
-The Pac-12 was just 3-4 in bowl season in 2018 and 1-9 in 2017.
+For example, Washington lost to Auburn in Week 1 in the 2018 season at a neutral site, USC lost to Texas and Notre Dame, and UCLA lost to Oklahoma.
+The Pac-12 has gone a combined 8-18 in bowl season since 2017.

 Pac-12 Football Championship Betting